Section 14: Enforcement Tests, Testing Matrix & Exit Criteria

 -

-What it tracks: Methods dispatched by CollectionMethodResolver rather than BuiltinMethodResolver.
-These are correctly implemented but use a different dispatch path.
+What it tracks: Methods dispatched through the CollectionMethodResolver rather than direct BuiltinMethodResolver dispatch.
+These ARE implemented but through a different dispatch path.

 Verification: